 About the instructor

 Shauna Baron holds a B.S. in Biology, and a M.S. in Science Education.
 She has nearly 30 years of experience as an outdoor educator.
-She has participated in numerous wildlife studies throughout the U.S., including wolves, bears, fishers, bobcats, sea turtles, swans, pelicans, and ravens.
-Shauna saw her first wild wolf while volunteering for the Yellowstone Wolf Project in 1996 and she has been working to protect wolves ever since.
-Over the years, she has focused her career on outdoor education and wildlife conservation, including work as a field biologist and outreach coordinator for the USFWS Red Wolf Recovery Program in North Carolina, a forest carnivore researcher for the University of Vermont, as well as a volunteer at the Colorado-based Mission: Wolf program.
-For the past 17 years, she has been working as a naturalist guide in Yellowstone National Park, developing outdoor educational classes.
-Her work specializes in programs for disabled veterans, inner-city youth, and autistic groups.
-She is a published author and editor, and when she is not writing or guiding a group, she can be found sitting on a hill watching wildlife, with a scope to her eye or book in her lap.
+She has participated in numerous wildlife studies throughout the U.S., including wolves, bear, pelicans and ravens.
+Shauna saw her first wild wolf while volunteering with the Yellowstone Wolf Project in 1996, and she has been working to protect carnivores and wild ecosystems, ever since.
+Shauna spent 13 years as a resident instructor for the Yellowstone Forever Institute, where she specialized in creating outdoor education programs for disabled veterans, inner-city youth, as well as autistic youth groups.
+Today, she continues to share her knowledge of the natural world, working as a naturalist guide in Yellowstone National Park.
+She is a published author and editor.
+When she is not writing or guiding a group, she can be found sitting on a hill watching wildlife, with a scope to her eye or book in her lap.

 We are continually updating and refining our COVID-19 mitigation measures to ensure the health and safety our guests, staff and volunteers.
 Read our COVID-19 guidelines for program participants.